abhisek/afl-fuzzing-workshop/gitbook/afl-fuzzing/getting-started-afl.md

 > All the activities in this document are performed within the Fuzzer VM

+## What is AFL?

+> American fuzzy lop is a security-oriented fuzzer that employs a novel type of compile-time instrumentation and genetic algorithms to automatically discover clean, interesting test cases that trigger new internal states in the targeted binary.

 ## First Fuzz

 We will fuzz the program `hello-vulnerable-world.c` available in `src` directory in the repo.